-\end{definition} The Morse-spaced cover has the advantage of producing graphs whose vertices are evenly spaced in $L$ and are therefore very interpretable in terms of $f$.
-However, for datasets where the amount of samples are not very evenly distributed in $L$, the Morse-spaced cover will have a highly variable number of points in each interval.
-This can make it difficult to select parameters for the clustering algorithm $\mathrm{CA}$ used in Mapper.
-For these datasets, we can make a mild interpretability sacrifice to mitigate this issue by choosing the intervals such that the number of datapoints in each set is the same; we called this \emph{data-spaced} cover selection. \begin{definition} Fix $N\in\mathbb{N}$ and $g\in[0,1]$.
+\end{definition} The Morse-spaced cover has the advantage of producing graphs whose vertices are evenly spaced in $L$ and are therefore very interpretable in terms of the Morse-type function.
+However, for datasets where the distribution of samples is not very uniform in $L$, the intervals in a Morse-spaced cover can have a widely varying number of points in them.
+This can make it difficult to select appropriate parameters for the clustering algorithm $\mathrm{CA}$ used in the subsequent steps.
+For these datasets, we can make a mild interpretability sacrifice to mitigate this issue by choosing the intervals such that the number of data points in each set is the same.
+We call this \emph{data-spaced} cover selection. \begin{definition} Fix $N\in\mathbb{N}$ and $g\in[0,1]$.
 Let $t_k = f(x_k),$ for $x_k\in \XX_n$.
 Sorting if necessary, suppose $t_k \leq t_{k+1}$ for all $k\in \{1,...,k\}$.
 Let $j_{i} = 1+\left\lceil\frac{i(n-1)}{N}\right\rceil$, for all $i\in\{0,...,N\}$.
 Then the \emph{data-spaced cover} with parameters $(N,g)$ is the open cover $\cU = \{I_1,...,I_{N}\}$ of $L$ defined by:

 \end{definition} \begin{remark} The data-spaced cover can fail to be an open cover when there exists an $i$ such that $t_{j_{i-1}} = t_{j_i}$.
-This can happen if $N$ is very large or if there exists one region with extremely high Morse-space density. \end{remark}
+This can happen if $N$ is very large or if there exists a region of $L$ with extremely high density. \end{remark}